mdinitz/ipco25/content/Local/index.md

 # Local Information

+### Conference Venue

-IPCO 2025 will be held on the Homewood campus of [Johns Hopkins University](https://www.jhu.edu)
+IPCO 2025 will be held in [Shriver Hall](https://maps.app.goo.gl/TzWPKc4yVcQUF2cQ8) on the Homewood campus of [Johns Hopkins University](https://www.jhu.edu).
+The Summer School will be held in the Clipper Room on the second floor, while the main conference will be held in the main auditorium.

+Shriver Hall is at the south end of the JHU Homewood Campus, behind the Baltimore Museum of Art.
+Maps of the JHU Homewood Campus are available [here](https://www.jhu.edu/maps-directions/).
+Parking for Shriver Hall is in the South Garage, 3101 Wyman Park Drive, Baltimore, MD 21218, located opposite and just north of the Wyman Park Building.

 ### Hotel Information